ostinelli/gin.io/tutorial.md

 ```
 This defines a model `Users` that corresponds to the database table `users`, for the database connection `MYSQLDB`.

-> By convention, models in Zebra have plural names.
+> By convention, models in Gin have plural names.

 ###### Modify Users' controller test
 Let's now modify the Users' controller test to return users.
 Edit the file `./spec/controllers/1/users_controller.lua` to add some fixture users in our database: